Ramon Dekkers: Rise to stardom

-Dekkers ended 1991 with two wins by knockout over French champion Joel Cezar and a decision loss against Sakmongkol Sitthichok.
-Between 1992 and 1996, Dekkers would take part in a number of high-profile bouts, defeating fighters such as Joe Prestia, Rittichai Tor.
+Dekkers ended 1991 with two wins by knockout over French champion Joel Cesar and a decision loss against Sakmongkol Sithchuchok.
+Between 1992 and 1996, Dekkers would take part in a number of high-profile bouts, defeating fighters such as Jo Prestia, Rittichai Tor.
 Chalermchai, Mehmet Kaya and Hector Pena.
-He would also suffer a few defeats, losing his second fight against Joe Prestia as well as failing to defeat among others Jaroenthong Kiatbangchon, Dida Diafat, Orono Por Muang-Ubol and Den Muangsurin.
+He would also suffer a few defeats, losing his second fight against Jo Prestia as well as failing to defeat among others Jaroenthong Kiatbanchong, Dida Diafat, Orono Por.MuangUbon, and Den Muangsurin.

 On November 16, 1996, Dekkers defeated Hassan Kassrioui via unanimous decision in Amsterdam, Netherlands to win the World Professional Kickboxing League (WPKL) World Super Welterweight Championship.
 By this point, despite the victory, injuries were taking their toll and his career was winding to a close.
 A month later, he faced Jomhod Kiatadisak in Bangkok, Thailand for the vacant WMTA World Super welterweight title.
 Dekkers lost the bout by decision.
 In a memorable match against Rayen Simson in Roosendaal, Netherlands in 1997 both fighters went to the canvas at the same time from a left hook.
 Dekkers injured his eye in the process and had to give up, losing the fight by technical knockout at the end of the second round.
 He would go back to winning ways by defeating Saengtiennoi Sor.
 Rungrot, avenging his two losses against the "Deadly Kisser".